AmmarkoV/RGBDAcquisition/tools/AmMatrix/README.md

-The repository also contains some stub code that contains SSE implementation of some heavy 4x4 matrix math, as well as some other incomplete math functions for solving linear systems, handling simple collisions
+The repository also contains some stub code that contains SSE implementation of some heavy 4x4 matrix math, as well as some other incomplete math functions for solving linear systems, handling simple collisions etc.